dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-I tred to make a picture using a pattern.
-Use the combination of squares and triangles to present Wellington's nightlife in pixels.
-I will try another method and see how it works.
+I tred again with a combination of rectangles and ellipses, and the results feel like real photos.
+When you look at it from a distance, you don't see any traces of modification, and there is no pixel effect.
+This is an attempt to realistically present the original picture.